NazmusSakibParves/User-Authentication-REST-API/README.md

-Simple User Login and Registration REST API using Node.js, Express framework and MySql
+User Login and Registration REST API using Node.js, Express framework and MySql.
+Here I use HTTP GET for user login and HTTP POST for user registration Here, i prevent to generate automatic ID in databse table for BAD REQUEST